Clues written by R. R. Greenfield

 816POTLACH (with extra O in word) (Extra letter)VHCCannabis resin, taken with moderation, induces orgy of generositypot lac ho

-805LITOTESVHCSlovenly one with this could not be so elitecomp. anag. & lit.
+805LITOTESVHCSlovenly one with this could be not so elitecomp. anag. & lit.

 1986-1987